Airports in Brussels

 A major European hub, Brussels International Airport (BRU) is perfectly situated for quick flights around Europe and Asia, and handles traffic from all over the globe.
 Located 6.9 miles (11km) northeast of Brussels in Zaventem, the airport was awarded Best Airport in Europe by the Airports Council International in 2005.
 While that was a few years ago, the level of service has been maintained, and the airy and spotlessly clean airport is a real pleasure to use.
 You should, however, keep your belongings close at hand, as pickpockets are becoming more common, especially in the public areas before security.
 Also note that staff shortages have seen the average luggage collection wait-time increase to over half an hour.
 As it is such a busy hub, queuing times can be significant - but canny travellers can book flights on airlines that make use of the Fast Lane at security, a measure that will decrease your overall transit-time appreciably.
 Although the shopping options at Brussels International are phenomenal, you're encouraged not to spend too much money on your way in: prices are much better in the city.

-The airport is located eight miles (13km) northeast of the city centre.
+The airport is located eight miles (12km) northeast of the city centre.

 Getting to the city

 The train station is located on the basement level that connects to Brussels and other major national and international destinations.
-A bus station is below the Arrivals hall.
-The number 12 bus on weekdays before 8pm, and the number 21 at all other times, takes passengers to the European Quarter of the city .
+A bus station is below the Arrivals hall, and there are several lines that connect to different places in the city.
 There are also buses that serve Brussels Airport to Antwerp.
 An airport bus link also operates between the Brussels railway lines and the airport.
 There are licensed, metered taxis available outside the Arrivals hall.

 GMT +1 (GMT +2 from April to October).